NOTE: This article was updated in April, 2025

 GONG

-GONG has two studios: one in Chamberí and one in La Moraleja (the suburbs).
+GONG has two studios: one in Chamberí and the other in glamorous La Moraleja.
 Classes are offered both in person and online.
 They offer classes in yoga, Pilates, barre and meditation.
-They do not, however, offer gong and sound baths, which is a little confusing.
-They also offer a small number of workshops, yoga teacher training courses and a small selection of bodywork.
-GONG has a plant based restaurant that offers an excellent Sunday brunch and a nutritionist on site, as they believe in a total body approach to well being.
+They do not, however, offer gong and sound baths, which is a little confusing for a native English speaker.
+They also offer a number of interesting workshops, yoga teacher training courses and personal training.

 Things you should know about yoga in Madrid